Bullet Journal For Mental Health

 - Habit Trackers are great for helping you stay on track to do simple, daily tasks.

-- Brain Dumps can help you write all your thoughts, worries and metal load on paper.
+- Brain Dumps can help you write all your thoughts, worries, and mental load on paper.
 This simple task can feel very freeing.

 - Vision Boards, Quotes Pages and Inspirational Pages help give you a boost when needed.